 Glioblastoma is an infiltrative tumor, and glioma stem cells could be in the area of the cavity or in the remaining tumor after partial resection, which could be responsible for different microRNA expression levels.
-Nevertheless, for accurate interpretation of microRNA expression levels and their association with tumor size, it could be essential to measure microRNA levels before any surgical treatment and compare them not only to MRI size of the tumor, but the actual size of the tumor after surgery.
+Nevertheless, for accurate interpretation of microRNA expression levels and their association with tumor size, it could be essential to measure microRNA levels before any surgical treatment and compare them not only to the MRI size of the tumor, but to the actual size of the tumor after surgery.
 In our study, we measured these levels after surgery and before the start of radiotherapy with temozolomide, which could affect the results.
 However, when it comes to glioblastomas, which are known for their heterogeneous pathological features, including varying foci and sizes of necrosis, smaller tumors might show less pronounced necrotic areas.
-This means that the microenvironment of the glioblastoma and the surrounding tissue, as well as intracellular and intercellular communication, might not be completely disrupted.
-That might imply that even smaller tumors might show microRNA overexpression and exhibit a higher proliferative capacity.
+This means that the microenvironment of glioblastoma and the surrounding tissue, as well as intracellular and intercellular communication, might not be completely disrupted.
+That might imply that even smaller tumors could show microRNA overexpression and exhibit a higher proliferative capacity.
 In most cases, for extracranial tumors, the proportion of tumor necrosis is often associated with tumor size [23].
 Regarding glioblastoma, the interpretation of the connection between tumor size and tumor necrosis size may be difficult.
-Some studies revealed that even small glioblastoma can have various extents of necrosis, and conversely [24].
-Moreover, due to the complexity of the glioblastoma microenvironment in terms of the possibility of glioblastoma and glioblastoma stem cells reprogramming its microenvironment [25], different microenvironment may affect microRNA expression, especially after surgery.
+Some studies reveal that even a small glioblastoma can have various extents of necrosis, and conversely [24].
+Moreover, due to the complexity of glioblastoma microenvironment in terms of the possibility of glioblastoma and glioblastoma stem cells reprogramming their microenvironment [25], different microenvironments may affect microRNA expression, especially after surgery.
 When interpreting microRNA expression levels, it's important to consider how microRNAs are released, the ability of cells to release them, and what tissue is used for the determination of their expression levels.
-Although the exact mechanism of microRNA release isn't fully understood, the data suggests that microRNAs are released from both apoptotic bodies and viable tumor cells.
+Although the exact mechanism of microRNA release is not fully understood, data suggests that microRNAs are released from both apoptotic bodies and viable tumor cells.
 Intercellular communication involving microRNAs occurs through exosomes, extracellular vesicles, and other pathways [26].
-It also should be borne in mind that in the human brain, the only cells that could express miR-10b are the human brain microvascular endothelial cells [27], which could affect the results, as well.
+It also should be borne in mind that in the human brain, the only cells that could express miR-10b are human brain microvascular endothelial cells [27], which could affect the results as well.

-Bearing in mind the data from the literature on the different expressions of specific microRNAs in the corresponding parts of the brain, we investigated whether there is a difference between the expression level of miR-10b and miR-21 in relation to the localization of the tumor.
-However, we did not find statistical significance in the expression level of miR-10b and miR-21 between tumors in the frontal lobe, temporal lobe and tumors in other localizations.
-To the best of our knowledge, we have not found a study that compared the expression level of microRNA-10b and miR-21 in relation to the localization of glioblastoma in different brain lobes.
+Bearing in mind data from the literature on the different expressions of specific microRNAs in the corresponding parts of the brain, we investigated whether there is a difference between the expression level of miR-10b and miR-21 in relation to the localization of the tumor.
+However, we did not find statistical significance in the expression level of miR-10b and miR-21 between tumors in the frontal lobe, temporal lobe, and tumors in other localizations.
+To the best of our knowledge, there is not a study that compares the expression level of miR-10b and miR-21 in relation to the localization of glioblastoma in different brain lobes.
 However, we found another research on a similar topic.
-Among other results, Ozdogan et al. did not find a significant correlation between the expression level of miR-221 and glioma localization in the brain [28].
-We considered that the main limitations of our study were collecting samples after surgery and tumor size measurements that were noted only in the MRI.
-On the other hand, this limitation could also lead to more research on the different dynamic changes in microRNA profiles after surgery and the possible influence of microenvironment or treatment on the tumor size and expression profile of microRNAs, respectively.
+Among other results, Ozdogan et al. [28] did not find a significant correlation between the expression level of miR-221 and glioma localization in the brain.

+We considered that the main limitations of our study were (1) collecting samples after surgery and (2) tumor size measurements that were noted only in the MRI.
+On the other hand, these limitations could also lead to more research on the different dynamic changes in microRNA profiles after surgery and the possible influence of the microenvironment or treatment on tumor size and microRNA expression profiles, respectively.